george-labs/george-backend-hiring/docs/assumptions.md

 file stopwords.txt located in resources directory

 stopword will just contain alphabetical characters

+## Iteration

+Revisited assumption from Section 2 -   the stopwords.txt file is assumed to be at src/main/resources/stopwords.txt